The Hunger Games: Sunrise on the Reaping

-The Hunger Games: Sunrise on the Reaping is an upcoming American dystopian action film directed by Francis Lawrence from a screenplay by Billy Ray.
-Based on the 2025 novel Sunrise on the Reaping by Suzanne Collins, it serves as both a sequel to The Hunger Games: The Ballad of Songbirds & Snakes (2023) and a prequel to The Hunger Games (2012), and will be the sixth installment in The Hunger Games film series.
-It stars Joseph Zada, Mckenna Grace, Whitney Peak, Jesse Plemons, Kelvin Harrison Jr., Maya Hawke, Ben Wang, Elle Fanning, Kieran Culkin, Lili Taylor, Billy Porter, Glenn Close and Ralph Fiennes.
+The Hunger Games: Sunrise on the Reaping is an upcoming American dystopian film directed by Francis Lawrence from a screenplay by Billy Ray and Michael Lesslie.
+Based on the 2025 novel Sunrise on the Reaping by Suzanne Collins, it serves as both a sequel to The Hunger Games: The Ballad of Songbirds & Snakes (2023) and a prequel to The Hunger Games (2012), and will be the sixth instalment in The Hunger Games film series.
+It stars an ensemble cast that includes Joseph Zada, Jesse Plemons, Ralph Fiennes, Glenn Close, Kieran Culkin, Elle Fanning, Mckenna Grace, Maya Hawke, Whitney Peak, and Kelvin Harrison Jr.

-The Hunger Games: Sunrise on the Reaping is scheduled to be released in the United States and Canada on November 20, 2026.
+The Hunger Games: Sunrise on the Reaping is scheduled to be released in the United States on November 20, 2026.

+Premise

+Taking place 24 years before the first film, 16-year-old Haymitch Abernathy is selected to compete in the 50th Hunger Games.
+Every 25th edition of the games, known as a Quarter Quell, adds a special twist to the annual Hunger Games rules.
+For the 50th Hunger Games, each district of Panem must send twice the number of tributes to the Capitol, who will fight to the death in a televised spectacle.